 Chateau La Patache, Vineyards, Terroir, Grapes, Winemaking

-When Peter Kwok first purchased the estate, they had vines in a few locations, the best of which was located, exactly across the street and right in front the house of Chateau Clinet.
+When Peter Kwok first purchased the estate, they had vines in a few locations, the best of which was located exactly across the street and right in front of the house of Chateau Clinet.

 Peter Kwok culled out those vines and vines from a small plot located next to Chateau Rouget, along with a sliver of vines close to Chateau Feytit-Clinet, creating a high-end Pomerol Cuvee, Enclos Tourmaline.

 To produce the wine of Chateau La Patache, the vinification is done in vats.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.

 The wine is then aged in 40% new, French oak barrels for 18 months before bottling.
 Not much wine is made here, as the vineyard is small.
-On average, the production of is under 1,000 cases per vintage.
+On average, the production is close to 1,000 cases per vintage.